Jashweii/ghc-string-interpolation-prototypes/README.md

-# string-syntax
+# GHC String Interpolation prototypes

-Prototype for String Interpolation ([proposal](https://github.com/ghc-proposals/ghc-proposals/pull/570)).
+Prototypes for String Interpolation ([proposal](https://github.com/ghc-proposals/ghc-proposals/pull/570)).
 Not meant for production usage, but can be used to try out different implementations.

 Run the examples!